 Clairlea-Birchmount real estate guide & listings for sale

-In Clairlea-Birchmount, around one third of buildings are single detached homes, but large apartment buildings, small apartment buildings, and townhouses are also present in the housing stock.
-This area did not experience a single building boom; the construction of new dwellings in Clairlea-Birchmount was spread throughout several decades in recent history.
-This part of Toronto has a good selection of housing size options, ranging from lofts to four or more bedrooms.
-Roughly two thirds of the population of this neighbourhood own their home and renters make up the remainder.
+Around one third of dwellings are single detached homes, making it easy to find detached homes in Clairlea-Birchmount, while large apartment buildings, small apartment buildings, and townhouses are also present in the housing stock.
+This neighbourhood has a good variety of housing sizes, ranging from lofts to four or more bedrooms.
+Roughly two thirds of the population of this neighbourhood own their home whereas renters make up the remainder.
+The homes in this neighbourhood are quite old, because around 40% of its dwellings were constructed before the 1960s, while the majority of the remaining buildings were built in the 1960s and the 2000s.